 The minor in Latino/a Studies explores the social, cultural, and historical realities facing Latinos/as residing in the United States as well as how such realities interface with those of Central and Latin America and the Hispanophone Caribbean.
-The minor attends to all variety of cultural phenomena as well as social and historical event in the Americas that inform the shaping of a pan-Latino identity and experience.
+The minor attends to all variety of cultural phenomena as well as social and historical event in the Americas that shapes a pan-Latino identity and experience.

-Director, Latina/o Studies and Professor, Department of Comparative Studies
+Director, Latina/o Studies and Associate Professor, Department of Political Science

 Columbus, OH 43210

-**See the faculty advisor for questions about courses and curriculum in the Minor, how the Minor can supplement your Major, further interests in Latina/o Studies, summer and post-graduate goals and programs, and other issues related to Latina/o Studies content area.
+**See the faculty advisor for questions to sign up for the minor (use this form).
+Professor Valdez can also advise you about courses and curriculum in the Minor, how the Minor can supplement your Major, further interests in Latina/o Studies, summer and post-graduate goals and programs, and other issues related to Latina/o Studies content area.

 Academic Counseling Advisor:

 Academic Advising Coordinator, College of Arts and Sciences

 355 Hagerty Hall